mohit3011/Analyzing-Islamophobia-on-Twitter-During-theCOVID-19-Outbreak/README.md

 ### Dataset Information
 ------

-`TweetIDs.tsv` contains the tweet IDs from the CoronaIslam dataset.
+- `TweetIDs.tsv` contains the tweet IDs from the CoronaIslam dataset.
+- `annotated_dataset.tsv` contains 2000 annotated tweets based on their stance towards the Muslim community.
+The sheet contains Tweet IDs along with the labels. **1** in the Label column dentoes an Islamophobic tweet.

 ### Topic Modelling